UPDATE: Average price for a gallon of gas has risen 14% since election until today 1-22-21.

 No we didn’t make this chart up.
 Our source is— The U.S. Energy Information Government website.

 A 20 gallon fill-up today costs $32.60.
-Under Obama-Biden the same fill-up cost $72.60.
-That was inflation and will be inflation again, but Washington does not include energy in its “official inflation” figures.
+Under Obama-Biden the same fill-up cost was $72.60.
+That was inflation and will be inflation again.
+Unfortunately, Washington does not include energy in its “official inflation” figures.

 The new “green” administration of President Biden will add to the coming inflation by choking off U.S. oil and gas production thereby reducing the supply.
 Americans are almost guaranteed to have dramatically higher gasoline, jet fuel, and heating oil prices as energy costs may double.

 The View from the Oil Fields of West Texas

 We drove halfway across Texas yesterday from Austin to the mountains of New Mexico.
 We wove through an incalculable number of old oil pumps and new windmills.